You have the right to complain about a solicitor or advocate if you're unhappy with:

-You can complain to the SLCC if you're unhappy with the solicitor or advocate's response or they haven't got back to you.
+You can complain to the SLCC if you're unhappy with the solicitor or advocate's response or they have not got back to you.
 The SLCC is an independent body – it provides a free service which is fair and impartial.

 The SLCC decides how your complaint should be handled.
 This depends on whether your complaint is about: